wghilliard/wghilliard.github.io/_posts/2020-01-12-the-devops-handbook.markdown

 | 5 | performance tests - similar to end-to-end but with larger data sets| minutes to hours|
 | 6 | manual testing - human + checklist driven| minutes (4)|

-The above gates are just a guideline, make it makes sense to mix and match for a given product due to the domain, team, technologies, etc.
+The above gates are just a guideline, it may make sense to mix and match for a given product due to the domain, team, technologies, etc.

 ### Production Telemetry